Nebula-Developer/code-archive/README.md

 - `{{author}}` - The author of the project (Global)
 - `{{year}}` - The current year
 - `{{license}}` - The license of the project

+### Note

+Globe is written in C++ with the idea of being open to everyone.
+If you would like to design your own CLI, you can use the `globe` library to do so.
+You can find the library in the `src` directory. (main.cpp is the CLI currently used)